 This command is only available for physical port interface configuration.
 Cable Diagnostics can help users to detect whether the copper Ethernet port has connectivity problems.
-Use the test cable-diagnostics command to start the test.
+Use this command to start the test.
 The copper port can be in one of the following status:

-- Open The cable in the error pair does not have a connection at the specified position. - Short The cable in the error pair has a short problem at the specified position. - Open or Short The cable has an open or short problem, but the PHY has no capability to distinguish between them. - Crosstalk The cable in the error pair has a crosstalk problem at the specified position. - Shutdown The remote partner is powered off. - Unknown The test got an unknown status. - OK The pair or cable has no error. - No cable The port does not have any cable connection to the remote partner.
+- Open The cable in the error pair does not have a connection at the specified position. - Short The cable in the error pair has a short problem at the specified position. - Crosstalk The cable in the error pair has a crosstalk problem at the specified position. - Mismatch An impedance mismatch in each differential pair. - PairBusy The remote partner interfered the test.
+Start the test again. - Shutdown The remote partner is powered off. - Unknown The test got an unknown status. - OK The pair or cable has no error. - No cable The port does not have any cable connection to the remote partner.